darya-ver/ERSP201819/README.md

 //////     SHAYAN PLEASE EXPLAIN THIS PART        ///////
 1. Create an AWS account using the link above.
-2. Create a new Lightsail instance with 16GB RAM, and the latest version of Ubuntu
+2. Create a new Lightsail instance with:
     a.
 16 GB RAM
     b.
 Latest version of ubuntu
     a.
 Default key for SSH